A Tradition of Excellence

 Each day, thousands of visitors from around the globe access these educational materials freely via the internet.
 While academic research and traditional publications remain a cornerstone of the academic experience at Iowa, we encourage the EyeRounds educational materials, which are internally peer-reviewed, as an adjunctive way for Residents and Fellows to share case reports, surgical videos, and discussions with the world.

 Our department’s philosophy toward patient care is another example of its commitment toward residency training.
-All our patients are treated equally.
-We make no distinction among private, public, or indigent care.
 Residents, fellows, and faculty work side by side to evaluate and care for the same patients.
 Faculty staff all clinic patients and surgeries.
 The faculty is committed to the philosophy that clinical acumen and surgical excellence cannot occur without expert teaching and supervision.

 Of the many strengths that contribute to our program’s strong reputation, one of the greatest is its long history of collegiality and its friendly working and living environment.
 For many years the Department has enjoyed the reputation of being a pleasant and congenial place to work.
 We value this reputation because we believe that the best atmosphere for learning ophthalmology is one that is friendly and supportive.
 Faculty are committed to teaching, enjoy working with the residents in the clinic and operating room, and welcome their questions and ideas.
 In general, faculty are encouraged to be mentors and to meet with residents and fellows on a one-to-one basis.
 Group meetings with residents and fellows occur throughout the year.
 “Town Meetings” with all employees of the department are scheduled quarterly.
 We believe this approach to resident and fellowship training keeps The University of Iowa Department of Ophthalmology at the forefront of postgraduate education.